juantomasmoreno/portfolio/README-English.md

 In each project, which have been done in collaboration with my colleagues, we used data analysis techniques and tools to obtain valuable insights and relevant conclusions.

 ## Projects
+Please take into account that some project reports are in Spanish

 + **Transport and commuting in Valencia**: Exploratory analysis of transport patterns in the metropolitan area of Valencia
 + **Fifafurbo!**: Data analysis project aimed at FIFA players in order to improve their gaming experience